In her own words

 WHERE IT ALL STARTED

-As I am pretty much self-taught and there is no formal fine art qualification to speak of, we’ll skip the ‘I was good at drawing in school’ bit and fast forward to when it really starting happening in around 2011 when, at the ripe old age of 44, I enrolled in some oil painting classes.
-Well, would you believe it - I took to it like a duck to water.
-Very chuffed with my middle-aged self, I decided to show off my latest efforts on my social media and to my surprise people were asking to buy them.
+"In the spare bedroom - that’s where!
+As I am pretty much self-taught with no formal fine art qualification to speak of, we’ll skip the ‘I was good at drawing in school’ bit and fast forward to when it really starting happening around 2011 when, at the ripe old age of 44, I enrolled oil painting classes where, to my astonishment, I took to it like a duck to water.
+As I continued to paint and learn, I decided to show off my latest efforts on social media; people were enquiring about buying my pieces.

-I mostly painted in a realism style back then and just about anything was fair game if I felt I could paint it.
+I mostly painted in a realism style and just about anything was fair game if I felt I could paint it.
 By 2014, I had a steady flow of commission work along with creating my own pieces which usually sold before the paint was dry.
-Happy days.
+Happy days."

 By this stage, work was being published in various art magazines and in 2015 my painting, Ena Harkness, won Artist of the Year for Flowers and Gardens at the Society For All Artists and exhibited in London.